Minimum Alternate Tax (MAT) in India

 Tax Liability

-As per the concept of AMT, the tax liability of a non-corporate taxpayer to whom the provisions of AMT applies will be higher of the following:
+As per the concept of AMT, the tax liability of a non-corporate taxpayer to whom the provisions of AMT apply will be higher of the following:

-Note: AMT is levied @ 9% in case of a non-corporate assessee being a unit located in International Financial Services Centre and deriving its income solely in convertible foreign exchange.
-Surcharge and cess as applicable will also be levied.
+Note: AMT is levied @ 9% in case of a non-corporate assessee being a unit located in the International Financial Services Centre and deriving its income solely in convertible foreign exchange.
+Surcharge and cess, as applicable, will also be levied.
 (Applicable from Assessment Year 2019-20)

 AMT credit

-A non-corporate taxpayer to whom the provisions of AMT applies has to pay higher of normal tax liability or liability as per the provisions of AMT.
-If in any year the taxpayer pays liability as per AMT, then he is entitled to claim credit in the subsequent year(s) of AMT paid above the normal tax liability.
+A non-corporate taxpayer to whom the provisions of AMT apply has to pay higher of normal tax liability or liability as per the provisions of AMT.
+If, in any year, the taxpayer pays liability as per AMT, then he is entitled to claim credit in the subsequent year(s) of AMT paid above the normal tax liability.

 Adjustment of carried forward AMT credit

-A non-corporate taxpayer to whom the provisions of AMT applies is entitled to claim AMT credit of excess AMT paid over the normal tax liability.
-The credit of AMT can be utilised by the taxpayer in the subsequent year(s).
+A non-corporate taxpayer to whom the provisions of AMT apply is entitled to claim AMT credit of excess AMT paid over the normal tax liability.
+The taxpayer can utilise the credit of AMT in the subsequent year(s).
 The credit can be adjusted in the year in which the liability of the taxpayer as per the normal provisions is more than the AMT liability.
-The set off in respect brought forward AMT credit shall be allowed in the subsequent year(s) to the extent of the difference between the tax on his total income as per the normal provisions and the liability as per the AMT provisions..
+The set-off with respect to the brought forward AMT credit shall be allowed in the subsequent year(s) to the extent of the difference between the tax on his total income as per the normal provisions and the liability as per the AMT provisions.

 Period for which AMT credit can be carried forward

-A non-corporate taxpayer (to whom the provisions of AMT applies) can carry forward the AMT credit for adjustment in subsequent year(s), however, the AMT credit can be carried forward only for a period of 15 years after which it will lapse
+A non-corporate taxpayer (to whom the provisions of AMT apply) can carry forward the AMT credit for adjustment in subsequent years (s).
+However, the AMT credit can be carried forward only for a period of 15 years, after which it will lapse

-No interest is paid to the taxpayer in respect of such credit.
+No interest is paid to the taxpayer with respect to such credit.

 Report from Chartered Accountant